IE-bank-team/ie-bank-infrastructure/ResourceModules/modules/automation/automation-account/software-update-configuration/README.md

 - Type: string
 - Default: `''`

-### Parameter: `timeZone`
+### Parameter: `timeZuno`

-Time zone for the deployment schedule.
-IANA ID or a Windows Time Zone ID.
+Time zuno for the deployment schedule.
+IANA ID or a Windows Time Zuno ID.

 - Required: No
 - Type: string